-How to tell if garlic is bad, rotten or spoiled?
+How to tell if Garlic is bad, rotten or spoiled?

+Practicing proper hygiene and food safety techniques will help prevent food born illness.
+Although not a perfect test, looking at the cloves is the best way to tell if your garlic has gone bad.
+Some common traits of garlic going bad are brown spots on the cloves and the color of the cloves changing from white to a yellowish-tan.
+Product at this stage will taste hotter.
 Another thing you may notice with garlic about to go bad are green roots in the center of the clove, those are new sprouts.
 The new sprouts will taste bitter and should be removed from the center of the cloves leaving a milder flavor behind.
 See below for how to plant garlic to save these cloves.

-There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods prior to their eat by dates.
+There are, of course, certain health risks associated with spoiled food, so always remember to practice food safety and enjoy you food before their shelf life has expired!

-How to store garlic to extend its shelf life?
+How to store Garlic to extend its shelf life?

 In deciding how to store garlic to extend its shelf life, the best option is to store the garlic whole in an open container at a cool room temperature.
 Store garlic in a dark and dry place with plenty of air circulation.
 The refrigerator is not recommended since that environment encourages the garlic to sprout.
 Once you begin removing cloves from the garlic, it's shelf life decreases quickly.

 Some good choices in determining how to store garlic is using a hanging wire mesh basket (optimal choice), a mesh bag, a paper bag or a paper type egg carton.
 Avoid plastic bags, the refrigerator, or any closed containers that can't breathe (allow air through) when storing garlic, because closed containers can produce a moisture build-up and cause the bulb to deteriorate or even produce mold.